Waggle dancing

 In the early days after the outbreak of war, you would have seen the video of a defiant Ukrainian woman confronting an armed Russian soldier, telling him to put a handful of sunflower seeds in his pockets so they will grow when he dies on Ukrainian soil.
 Heard one way, it sounds like a chilling curse.
 Heard another way, it sounds like a strangely haunting benediction.

 It makes me imagine a field of undulating sunflowers somewhere in Pervomaysk, southern Ukraine, where a nuclear missile base once stood.
-There, in June 1996, the American, Russian, and Ukrainian defence ministers had planted sunflowers to formally mark Ukraine’s complete nuclear disarmament.
+There, in June 1996, the American, Russian, and Ukrainian defense ministers had planted sunflowers to formally mark Ukraine’s complete nuclear disarmament.
 Until then, it had possessed the world’s third-largest nuclear arsenal, which it had inherited in 1991 after the collapse of the Soviet Union.

 Aside from its symbolism, the sunflower also shows us how nature can heal itself, given the right mix of circumstances.
 In 1986, in the wake of the Chernobyl Nuclear Power Plant explosion in Ukraine, a group of scientists planted sunflowers in the surrounding area.
 They scattered the seeds over the desecrated land and waited for the flowers to reach into the sky, drawing radiation out of the soil as they grew.
 Once the sunflowers had absorbed the poison from the land, they were harvested.
 More sunflower seeds were scattered.